project-koku/koku/docs/source/iqe.rst

 ===
 IQE
 ===
-For simple setup, continue to the prerequisites below, otherwise, for information on IQE, visit: https://gitlab.cee.redhat.com/insights-qe/hccm-plugin/tree/master while on the Red Hat internal network.

 Prerequisites:
     - koku is deployed via docker-compose or other method,
     - you are connected to the Red Hat internal network.

+For simple setup, continue to the prerequisites below, otherwise, for information on IQE, visit: https://gitlab.cee.redhat.com/insights-qe/hccm-plugin/tree/master

 ===================
 Running IQE locally